tylerdh12/tylerdh12/README.md

 ### Hello there my name is Tyler Harper [Resume][website]

-## I'm a Husband and a Developer
+## I'm a Husband and a React Web / Native Developer

 - I'm currently working on a [React Native Gardening App][harvestguardian]
-- 📚 I’m currently learning everything 🤣
+- 📚 I’m currently learning everything I can
 - 🔍 I’m looking to Develop Creative meaningful applications
 - 🥅 2020 Goals: Contribute more to Open Source projects